Panos Papadopoulos: Early life

 The youngest of three siblings, Panagiotis Papadopoulos was born in Kertezi, Greece, and was nicknamed Panos from a young age.
 The family soon moved to the outskirts of Athens, where his parents worked at a metal foundry.
 The young Panos accompanied his mother when she worked as a cleaner at the foundry at the weekends, and was soon hired himself.
 As a teenager, he encountered corruption relating to labour violations, environmental pollution, and education.
 Frustrated with being unable to instigate change, he purchased an interrail ticket to see Europe, winding up in Gothenburg, Sweden.
 He decided to continue his university studies there, working in kitchens, on a cruise ship, as a teacher, rest home worker, and prison guard, among other professions.

 Panos Emporio

 In 1986, Papadopoulos founded a swimwear label, Panos Emporio, after noticing that the market predominantly had dull colours.
 He was eventually able to sell them through Swedish retailers, and his colourful designs proved a hit.
 In 1991, he was able to secure Jannike Björling, the former partner of Björn Borg, as his model, catapulting his label into the media limelight.

 In 1996, Papadopoulos launched the Paillot as part of the Panos Emporio range, a three-in-one women's swimsuit that remains part of its range today.
 The same year, Victoria Silvstedt succeeded Björling as Panos Emporio's model.
+Subsequent models included Janina Frostell, Traci Bingham, and Sofia Mattsson.